Download the latest version of the CrateDB Architecture Guide

 Use cases

 Modern AI and ML workloads demand real-time access to structured, semi-structured, unstructured, and vector data.
-Traditional databases or separate vector stores often can’t keep up:
+Traditional architectures often can't keep up:

-• Vector databases alone can’t handle full SQL analytics, aggregations, or joins.
+• Vector databases lack full SQL analytics, aggregations, and joins.

 • OLAP or search engines can’t natively store or query high-dimensional embeddings.

-• Multiple systems create latency, duplication, and operational overhead.
+• Multiple systems introduce latency, duplicated data, and operational overhead.

-The result: slow model training, delayed AI insights, and complex ETL pipelines moving data between specialized stores.
+The result is slower model iteration, delayed insights, and complex ETL pipelines moving data between disconnected platforms.

 Talk